Welcome to Kennedy Creek!

 The Trail will operate a bit differently this year due to COVID 19.
 For the 2021 season, the Trail will be open to the public Friday – Sunday from Friday, October 29th until Sunday, November 28th.
 The Trail will be closed for Thanksgiving.
 The gate will open at 10 am and close at 4 pm on those weekend dates.
 The trail gate will be locked Monday – Thursday but we are scheduling field trips during those days for youth and adult groups (classes, homeschool groups, scouts, senior centers, etc.).
 On weekends, docents will be on hand to answer questions, however, they do not provide guided tours on those days.
 When visiting the Trail, please follow current state guidelines regarding COVID-19 protocols.

 The Trail will be open to the public the following dates:

 DO NOT drive through the gate unless you have scheduled a visit with us.
 The gate must remain closed and locked at all times except for weekends in November and we don’t want you to get locked in.

-Teachers!
-If you’d like to schedule a visit to Kennedy Creek with your class please contact Claire Williamson, KCST Coordinator at (360) 412-0808 x 105 or by email at KennedyCreek@spsseg.org.
+If you’d like to schedule a visit to Kennedy Creek with your class please contact Megan Brady, KCST Coordinator at (360) 701-6907 or by email at .
 Visits to the Trail are free, however schools are responsible for transportation.
-We will provide a curriculum for teachers to use in the classroom to help enhance the visit for students.
+If desired we can provide a curriculum for teachers to use in the classroom to help prepare students for their visit.

 We’ll see you at the Trail!